Skip to main content

 1. Size Audit: Transactional providers (SendGrid, SES, Postmark) enforce strict payload limits.
 Keep compiled HTML ≤ 102KB.
 Strip unused CSS classes post-compilation using email-comb:

-1. Outlook VML Conflicts: MJML auto-generates VML for backgrounds.
-If custom VML is required, disable MJML's auto-generation via <mj-wrapper background-color="..." background-repeat="no-repeat"> and inject raw VML manually inside <mj-raw>.
+2. Outlook VML Conflicts: MJML auto-generates VML for backgrounds.
+If custom VML is required, inject raw VML manually inside <mj-raw> blocks and disable MJML background generation for that section.

 # 1. Compile